-I stood looking out at an endless blue ocean deceptively calm with a soundless flow;
+I stood looking out at an endless blue ocean, deceptively calm bearing an soundless flow;

-I heard a sound and looked to see a single seagull sailing west on an unseen blow.
+I heard a sound and looked to see a single seagull, sailing west on an unseen flow.

-It glided effortlessly across the face of the setting sun, calling out to another who was not there;
+It glided effortlessly across the face of the setting sun, crying out for another who was not there;

-A kindred spirit chasing west, afraid of the lonely night following as a fox after a hare;
+A kindred spirit chasing west, afraid of the dark and lonely night approaching quietly as a fox stalking a hare;

-I smiled and wished it well for I too was afraid of the lonely night and calling to another who was not there.
+I smiled and wished it well for I too was afraid of the lonely night and crying for another who was not here.